worlddemocrats/academy/README.md

 # World Academy of Politics

-Welcome to the World Academy of Politics, the initiative dedicated to providing free, high-quality online education for the leaders of the future.
+Welcome to the World Academy of Politics, the initiative dedicated to providing free, top-quality online education for the leaders of the future.

 ## Curricula